openstack-archive/bareon-allocator/doc/source/architecture.rst

    Maximize: x_1 + x_2

-So we may have two solutions here:
+So we may have two obvious solutions here:

 #. var for 1st disk, root for 2nd
 #. root for 1st disk, var for 2nd

-Objective function is being used by the algorithm to decide, which solution "better".
+Objective function is being used by the algorithm to decide, which solution is "better".
 Currently all elements in coefficients vector are equal to 1

 .. math::
    c = \begin{bmatrix}